 8 National Oceanography Centre, Southampton, SO14 3ZH, UK

-Marine Protected Areas (MPAs)—coastal and open-ocean nature preserves—are a primary management tool designed to mitigate local threats to marine biodiversity1.
-However, MPAs and the species they protect are increasingly being impacted by climate change.
-Here we show that under a ‘business-as-usual’ emissions scenario (RCP8.5), for which emissions continue to rise throughout this century2, the mean rate of increase of annual sea-surface temperature (SST) within MPAs is 0.034 °C/year, or roughly 2.8 °C of additional warming by 2100.
-At mid-to-high latitudes, warming at this rate and of this magnitude is likely to alter species composition and could increase species richness as the distributions of species shift poleward3.
-In contrast, tropical MPAs are expected to lose species and habitats as thermal tolerances are exceeded4,3.
-We also calculated the “time of emergence”—the year that properties of the oceans being altered by climate change exceed their natural variability—of temperature and oxygen concentration for 309 no-take marine reserves.
-Under RCP 8.5, both factors “emerge” by mid-century in most reserves.
-Moreover, the spatial distribution of emergence is stressor-specific: rearranging MPAs to minimize exposure to one factor may well increase exposure to another.
-Continuing to follow this business-as-usual emissions pathway would likely disrupt the species and ecosystems currently protected within the world’s MPAs.
+Marine Protected Areas (MPAs)—coastal and open-ocean nature preserves—are a primary management tool for mitigating local threats to marine biodiversity1.
+MPAs and the species they protect, however, have been and increasingly will be impacted by anthropogenic climate change—raising questions about whether they can serve their intended purpose in a warming world.
+Here we show, despite local protections, that the warming associated with continued ‘business-as-usual’ (BAU) emissions (RCP8.5)2 will result in habitat and species loss throughout low latitude and tropical MPAs4,3.
+With unabated BAU emissions, mean sea-surface temperatures (SST) within MPAs will increase ~ 0.034 °C/year and warm an additional ~2.8 °C by 2100.
+We determined the “time of emergence”—the year that SST and oxygen concentration will exceed their range of natural variability for 309 no-take marine reserves—showing that with continued BAU emissions, both factors “emerge” by mid-century in most reserves.
+Moreover, we show the spatial distribution of emergence is stressor-specific.
+Hence, rearranging MPAs to minimize exposure to one factor may well increase exposure to another.
+Continued BAU emissions, therefore, will likely disrupt the species and ecosystems and offset the benefits purported for MPA protections.

-Thirty years ago Peters and Darling5 warned that nature reserves were threatened by the greenhouse effect.
-They argued that because of their typically small populations, greatly restricted geographic ranges, and low genetic diversities, species dependent on reserves could be especially sensitive to climate change5.
-There is growing evidence that Peters and Darling were correct: numerous case-studies indicate that anthropogenic climate change is already having substantial effects on populations and ecosystems otherwise protected within terrestrial and marine reserves6,7.
-This is particularly evident on coral reefs.
-For example, gradual warming over the last several decades and unusually high seawater temperatures in early 2016 caused mass coral mortality across much of the northern Great Barrier Reef8 (GBR), a UNESCO World Heritage Site and model MPA.
+Species dependent on marine reserves could be especially sensitive to anthropogenic climate change because of their typically small populations, restricted geographic ranges, and low genetic diversities5.
+Case-studies indicate that global warming induced climate changes already are having substantial effects on populations and ecosystems otherwise protected within terrestrial and marine reserves6,7.
+Gradual warming over the last several decades and unusually high seawater temperatures in early 2016, for example, caused mass coral mortality across much of the northern Great Barrier Reef8 (GBR), a UNESCO World Heritage Site and model MPA.
 Despite its isolation and effective protection from harvesting, pollution, and other stressors, warming radically altered the northern GBR8.
 This and similar case studies as well as synthetic analysis9 call into question the long-term effectiveness of MPAs in protecting their resident biotas in the face of climate change.